shelby-moore/multi-tenant-cluster/bootstrapping/charts/tenant/README.md

 ### Pod Priority

 Depending on the tenants using the cluster, pod priority could be added so that tenant workloads that have less tolerance for downtime are prioritized over tenant workloads that have more tolerance.
 For example, one tenant may mostly run scheduled batch jobs for internal reporting purposes, while another tenant runs web applications accessed by end users.
 By applying a higher pod priority to the latter tenant, we could better support HA by evicting the former tenant's workloads when the cluster is under resource pressure.
 ResourceQuotas can be used to restrict which namespaces can use a priority class.

+* Note - it may be desireable to add a Kyverno policy to ensure only certain priority classes are used.
+For example, tenant workloads should likely not use the `system-cluster-critical` and `system-node-critical` priority classes.

 ### Ingress